 It is our aim to facilitate intellectual exchange across disciplinary and geographical boundaries and across the gaps between different philosophical and theological traditions.
 Thus we seek to publish papers that advance a clear and concise argument, avoid jargon, and are accessible to a non-specialized academic audience.

 De Ethica is an Open Access publication with no publication fee.
 This means that the contents of the journal are published free of charge for authors, and can be accessed free of charge by readers.
 Since volume 7, De Ethica uses Creative Commons BY licencing (http://creativecommons.org/licenses/by/4.0/), meaning that anyone may make full use of an article as long as a full reference (including DOI) is given to the original publication.
 Earlier the CC BY-NC licence was used.
-Additionally authors are free to archive the last submitted (post-print) version on a institutional repository, or the published copy-edited version of the article at his or her web page, or at their university's web page.
+Additionally authors are free to archive the last submitted (post-print) version on a institutional repository, or the published copy-edited version of the article at any web page.
 The authors retain the copyright of their work.

 By publishing exclusively online, De Ethica is not only more accessible than most traditional journals, but its production is also considerably more environmentally friendly.